andrewpareles/scope-tailwind/README.md

 # Scope-Tailwind

-This project allows you to apply Tailwind styles to a subset of files without having style leaks.
+This project allows you to prefix and scope your CSS files so there are no style leaks from Tailwind's CSS files.
+You can even use preflight without causing any style leaks.

 Simply run `scope-tailwind` and we'll convert files like this: